Objective clustering protocol for single-molecule data: A lifetime vs. intensity study: Results

 \subsection{QD 605}

 To test the robustness of the clustering analysis to statistically small datasets, we considered a dataset comprising only 30 QDs, measured for 30 s each.
 QD 605 consists of a CdSe core surrounded by a ZnS shell.
 When the shell is sufficiently thin, these QDs, which belong to type II-IV QDs, typically exhibit bimodal blinking behavior \cite{palstra2021python, efros2016origin}.
 A representative intensity trace is shown in Figure \ref{QdotGroupclustering}A, illustrating the relatively fast photoblinking dynamics of this sample, although, unlike the Alexa data, the intensity levels could be well-resolved by the change-point algorithm.
 The lifetime--intensity distributions for the ungrouped and grouped QD data are shown in Figure \ref{QdotGroupclustering}B and C, respectively.
 The grouping effectively reduces the noise in the data, as evidenced by the markedly narrower lifetime--intensity distribution, which uncovers the underlying linear correlation between the two parameters.
-The significant denoising facilitated the subsequent data clustering.
-The corresponding BIC score plots show a shallow gradient from two clusters and higher for both data sets (Figs. \ref{QdotGroupclustering} D and E), suggesting that any of two to eight clusters would be an appropriate choice, although two is the preferred number as it occurs after the first steepest gradient.
-The results of a two-cluster model are shown in Figures \ref{QdotGroupclustering}F and G for the ungrouped and grouped data, respectively, with ellipses indicating data assignment per cluster shown at a confidence of $0.85$.
+The significant denoising facilitated the subsequent data clustering. {The IC score plots for the ungrouped and grouped data are shown in Figures \ref{QdotGroupclustering}D and E, respectively.
+For this dataset, it is again evident that a global minimum solution, which lies even beyond ten clusters, will yield over-partitioning; hence, we instead employ our candidate cluster identification method.
+For the ungrouped data, the BIC and AIC curves show a shallow gradient beyond two clusters, while ICL deviates, rising after two clusters.
+Universally, the first steepest drop (with the greatest IC gain) occurs at two clusters, yielding $\langle D^2\rangle =1.89$ and FO = 0.13, indicating that two clusters are the most statistically significant choice.
+While AIC and BIC suggest eight clusters as a secondary option, the auxiliary metrics of $\langle D^2\rangle =1.6$ and FO = 0.08 deviate too much from their optimal values, indicating that the two-cluster solution provides the best optimal choice between compactness and coverage of the data, for the candidate numbers of clusters.
+For the grouped dataset, AIC and BIC again show a near-identical trend with the strongest elbow at two clusters, while ICL suggests additional possible partitions at five, seven, and ten clusters.
+However, the two-cluster solution (with $\langle D^2\rangle =1.89$ and FO = 0.11) remains the most meaningful partition of the grouped data, representing physically relevant states while avoiding overfitting.
+Figures \ref{QdotGroupclustering}F and G show the resulting two-cluster solutions for the ungrouped and grouped data, respectively.}